 See many additional authors and memoir chapters in the other three volumes in the ACRS Memoirs series.

 "I pray this text will bless generations yet unborn as

 these accounts spur them and us to become agents of healing and hope." —Stanley W. Green, Executive

-Director, Mennonite Mission Network, in the Foreword
+Director, Mennonite Mission Network, in

 the way, these humble servants came to understand and demonstrate that

 service, for followers of Christ, is not simple. . . .
 Their examples

 of leaning in to the needs of the world inspire us.
 For that we thank